 - Must be initiative

-- Possess interpersonal skills
+- Possess excellent interpersonal and communication skills

-- Outstanding customer relations skills to effectively handle clients from diverse backgrounds.
+- Outstanding customer relations skills to effectively handle clients from diverse backgrounds

 - Strong ability to register new patients and arrange scheduled visit for re-call and returning patients